 Q: Is it safe to build in the wui if Firewise building materials are used?

 A: very risky . . .
+52% would still burn:

 Houses built with or retrofitted with firewise materials stand a better chance of not burning in a wildfire, but there is still a high probability that they could burn.
 “A McClatchy analysis following the California Camp Fire in October 2018 found that 51% of the structures--built after WUI California building code requirements took effect—escaped damage as compared to 18% of the 12,100 structures built prior”- American Wood Council, 2025, California — Building Codes & the Wildland-Urban Interface